 Performance testing in CI is a must.
-If you’re looking to invest effort and money in it, you’ll better take certain things into account from day one
+Here’s what to take into account from day one.

 Recently I gave a talk at Agile Testing Days USA in Boston, my first time attending this testing conference and I was extremely pleased with the event, the things I learned, and the people I had the opportunity to meet.
 For example, I got to know some of my Agile testing role models: Lisa Crispin, Janet Gregory, and Rob Sabourin, among others.